Author: Melody Menu

 The capsicum plant pictured was given to me for my birthday last year.
 And while I was thrilled at the prospect of a new plant baby, I had no idea what to do with it.
 I over-watered, under-watered, it became pot-bound, and wilted in the intensified summer sun so that I cut leaves from it thinking that it would recover quicker and easier – not knowing that a solid drink was enough for it to completely perk up once more.

 This capsicum has taught me a lot over the time that it has been growing, and seeing it flower has been a pure joy.
 As flowers sprung up the length and breadth of the plant, and failed to yield fruit, I learned that capsicums self-pollinate, and need a little help from the flutter of bee’s wings to stimulate blooming, or a simple brush to manually pollinate the plant.
 But I also learned about reclaiming one’s own agency and knowledge of the food system and encouraging others to do the same.
 It’s why initiatives like Youth Food Movement and OzHarvest exist – organisations that are re-educating the community on the food chain, reducing food waste, and disrupting the way we think about what and how we eat.

 This is why my miniature edible garden means so much to me – it’s about taking back the power, and unlearning the convenience-based method of sourcing and paying for food.
-My veggies and herbs, grown in corners and holes in the wall, have taught me to be mindful of my carbon footprint; and creatively combat food waste; leant me agency in providing (albeit a small amount) of food for myself and my family; and has instilled in me the simple joys of watching something grow.
+My veggies and herbs, grown in corners and holes in the wall, have taught me to be mindful of my carbon footprint; creatively combat food waste; and leant me agency in providing (albeit a small amount) of food for myself and my family; instilling within me the simple joys of watching something grow.